-b.
+- b.
 Supporting documentation is the material generated and collected as part of an inspection that, when effectively organized, provides an efficient tool for data analysis and a sound basis for findings, conclusions, and recommendations that address the inspection objectives.
-Supporting documentation should also provide:

-1) A record of the nature and scope of inspection work performed; and c.
+Supporting documentation should also provide: - 1) A record of the nature and scope of inspection work performed; and - 2) Information to supervisors and team leaders enabling them to properly manage inspections and evaluate the performance of their staff.
+Supervisory and team leader review should be evidenced in the inspection documentation. - c.
 Inspection organizations should establish policies and procedures for the safe custody and retention of inspection documentation.
 Inspection documentation should be retained and disposed of in accordance with applicable legal and administrative requirements and schedules.
 Documentation generated by the Department/Agency and used to support inspection findings, such as lengthy reports, could be retained by the Department/Agency so long as the OIG fully references these documents and is confident that the documentation in question could not be lost, destroyed, or altered.